animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 Accounting for dosage *and* rate, that’s a minimum $336\text{x}$ $-$ $84\text{x}$ &nbsp; to &nbsp; $672\text{x}$ $-$ $168\text{x}$ increase.

-The I Ching once answered me, "Why is it like this?": "Difficulty at the beginning" $\rightarrow$ "Increase."
+The I Ching once answered me, about the injustices and suffering that happen in humanity, "Why is it like this?": "Difficulty at the beginning" $\rightarrow$ "Increase."

 For the first three or so weeks, I was high.
 Then the fog rolled in.
 The chemical waterboarding was taking effect.